Survivors sue landowners over deadly July mudslide in central Japan

-Shizuoka – A total of 70 people on Tuesday filed a damages suit against current and former landowners allegedly involved in land alterations and the creation of a massive soil mound where a mudslide in July killed 26 people in the hot spring report of Atami, Shizuoka Prefecture.
+Shizuoka – Seventy people on Tuesday filed a damages suit against current and former landowners allegedly involved in land alterations and the creation of a massive soil mound where a mudslide in July killed 26 people in Atami, Shizuoka Prefecture.

 In the lawsuit filed with the Numazu branch of the Shizuoka District Court, the plaintiffs — including bereaved family members of the victims and local business operators — are seeking ¥3.2 billion in damages from people and companies involved in managing the land.

-“We will take action to ensure that this man-made disaster is never repeated,” said Yuji Seshimo, 53, one of the plaintiffs who lost his mother in the mudslide.
+"We will take action to ensure that this man-made disaster is never repeated," said Yuji Seshimo, 53, who lost his mother in the mudslide.

 After days of heavy rain, the mudslide hit Atami on the morning of July 3, destroying 131 homes and leaving 26 people dead and one missing.